Select Page

 Carol spends most of her time as a policy analyst, advocate and writer for environmental NGOs, with a strong focus on invasive species.
 On other days, she reaps the pleasures of life among plants and lizards on a nature refuge property on the Granite Belt.
 As a member of the Stanthorpe Rare Wildflower Consortium, Carol has conducted surveys for rare plants, prepared threatened species listings and developed management recommendations.
 She has a PhD in biology and one in environmental philosophy focused on motivations for nature conservation.

-Abstract - Helping rare plants
+Abstract - Local communities helping rare plants

 We live in an age of intensifying and multiplying threats pushing many more plants towards extinction.
-The standard government processes – threatened species listings and recovery plans – are failing from a wont of commitment and resources.
+The standard government processes – threatened species listings and recovery plans – are failing from a want of commitment and resources.
 And with subtler charms than birds and mammals, plants elicit less public sympathy and conservation attention.

 One way forward is to better empower and motivate local communities to take on threatened plant recovery.
 Using the Stanthorpe Rare Wildflower Consortium as a case study, I probe what is needed – partnerships with government and experts to ensure technical support, the involvement of local movers and shakers, natural history stories to bring plants to life and the fostering of community pride in the local flora.